By Ryan Myers on Jun 14, 2017 3:07:21 PM

 - Promise fulfilling: Once a lead has become a client, you need to hold up your end of the bargain.
 Over-deliver to keep your current customers thrilled.
 Referrals and reviews are still one of the most effective ways to get new clients.

-Don't settle for lead generation when what you really need is customer acquisition.
-Develop an acquisition strategy that creates a clear path for your clients.
+Don't settle for a lead generation campaign when what you really need is customer acquisition.
+Develop a customer acquisition strategy that creates a clear path for your clients.

 If you enjoyed this article, you might like "Why Email Lead Generation is the #1 Resource for Winning New Clients"